-In seeking identity and belonging, we often find ourselves measuring worth through our alignment with others and our adherence to social expectations.
+In seeking identity and belonging, we often find ourselves measuring worth through to societal expectations.
 This constant negotiation between our internal values and external labels can be exhausting.
 Yet, in Islam, we are reminded that our worth is defined by Allah alone, not by societal metrics or stereotypes.

 Allah says in the Quran,